-The riprapped drainage channels (the North Channel, the Camp Creek channel and the South Channel) were constructed during the TMA decommissioning in 2014.
+The riprapped drainage channels (the North channel, the Camp Creek channel and the South channel) were constructed during the TMA decommissioning in 2014.
 Figure 7 provides a plan view of the three channels.
-SRK inspected each of the channels for any signs of subsidence and movement of the riprap erosion protection.
+SRK inspected each of the channels for any signs of major subsidence and movement of the riprap erosion protection.

-Photo 20 shows the South Channel looking south.
-Photos 21, 22 and 23 show the North, Camp Creek and South channels.
+Photo 19 shows the Camp Creek channel looking north and Photo 20 shows the South channel.
 No movement of the riprap or subsidence was evident in any of these channels.